-BioNTech, Pfizer ask Europe to OK vaccine for emergency use
+BioNTech, Pfizer ask Europe to quickly approve virus vaccine

-BERLIN (AP) — The German pharmaceutical company BioNTech and its U.S. partner Pfizer say they have submitted an application for conditional approval of their coronavirus vaccine with the European Medicines Agency.
+BERLIN (AP) — The German pharmaceutical company BioNTech and its U.S. partner Pfizer say they have submitted an application for speeded-up, conditional approval of their coronavirus vaccine with the European Medicines Agency.

 The two companies said Tuesday that the submission, which occurred Monday, completes the rolling review process they initiated with the agency on Oct.
 6.

-The move comes a day after rival Moderna said it was asking U.S. and European regulators to allow emergency use of its COVID-19 vaccine.
+The move comes a day after rival Moderna said it was asking U.S. and European regulators to allow the use of its COVID-19 vaccine.

 BioNTech said if the vaccine, currently named BNT162b2, is approved, its use in Europe could begin before the end of 2020.

-The companies said last month that clinical trials with tens of thousands of participants showed the vaccine had an efficacy rate of 95%.
+The companies said last month that clinical trials with 44,000 participants showed the vaccine had an efficacy rate of 95%.
 The success rate in particularly vulnerable older age groups was more than 94%, they said.

 BioNTech and Pfizer have already submitted a request for emergency approval with the U.S. Food and Drug Administration and the U.K. regulator MHRA, as well as rolling submissions in other countries including in Australia, Canada and Japan.